MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/kernel-extended-attributes.md

     -    The **FileUSN** value contains the USN ID of the last change that was made to the file and is tracked inside the Master File Table (MFT) record for the given file.
         - When the USN Journal is deleted, **FileUSN** is reset to zero.

-This information is then set on the file as a Kernel EA.
+This information, along with any other a given usage might need, is then set on the file as a Kernel EA.

 ## Setting a Kernel Extended Attribute